Computer-controlled Vehicle System: Description

 CVS vehicles were built like contemporary vans, with a chassis holding the mechanical systems with a metal monocoque body placed on top.
-They were 3 m long, 1.6 wide and 1.85 high, and weighted about 1 ton.
-Motive power was provided by a conventional 200 VAC electric motor driving the rear wheels, which also provided regenerative braking at up to 0.2 G. Conventional brakes could increase this to 0.4 G. Emergency stopping at up to 2 G could be provided through an explosively fired device.
-The standard four-seat passenger vehicle weighed 2000 lbs.
+They were 3 m long, 1.6 m wide and 1.85 m high, and weighted about 1 tonne.
+Motive power was provided by a conventional 200 VAC electric motor driving the rear wheels, which also provided regenerative braking at up to 0.2 g-force.
+Conventional brakes could increase this to 0.4 g-force.
+Emergency stopping at up to 2 g-force could be provided through an explosively fired device.
+The standard four-seat passenger vehicle weighed 2000 lb.

 The guideway consisted of parallel steel I-beams providing the running surface, with a third steel channel running down the middle of the two providing the guide rail, emergency stopping surface, vehicle power and communications.
 Due to the rubber-on-steel running surfaces, the maximum climbing grade was about 10 degrees, and would be reduced in wet or snowy weather.
 In good weather the vehicles normally ran at 40 km/h in the low-speed sections, but could run as high as 80 km/h in high-speed sections.

 Vehicle control used a moving block control system, similar to those used on automated railways.
 Each vehicle had a small computer on board that communicated with the external scheduling systems every 1/2 second or less, sending in its current position with a resolution of less than 2 m.
 The position was measured by small spiral antennas running in the guide track, which also send position information to the scheduling computers at 1,200 bit/s over an inductive loop in the track.

 In addition to the "quantum" computers on the vehicles, three separate control systems were tested; Hitachi built a system for control at high speed on the outer loop based on a HIDIC-350 computer, allowing speeds up to 60 km/h, Toshiba provided a system based on the TOSBAC-40 that ran the lower-speed network area at speeds under 40 km/h, and Fujitsu added a third system based on the FACOM 230-35 that supervised the other two and switched traffic between them.

 Vehicles normally operated at a one-second headway, meaning a single lane could carry as many as 3,600 vehicles per hour, for 14,400 seats per hour.
 In operation it was expected to operate at about 1/3 this capacity.
-This placed CVS right in the middle of the PRT/GRT spectrum, between busses that normally deliver about 3,000 passengers per hour per direction (pphph) and conventional subways which operate around 50,000 pphpd.
+This placed CVS right in the middle of the PRT/GRT spectrum, between busses that normally deliver about 3,000 passengers per hour per direction (pphpd) and conventional subways which operate around 50,000 pphpd.